poldemort/Musicnn-for-DMX/README.md

 ## Algorithm performance

 We plot the output of the network for the first 75 seconds of a song and for just the first 27 tags.
-On the second figure, we plot the resulting switches.
+In the second figure, we plot the resulting switches.

 ![Temporal evolution of the classes](./Bastille_final_crop.png "Tags")